Honeydew (secretion): Oaks

 The acorn weevil (Curculio glandium) habitually bores into the young acorns of oak trees.
 This injury can cause the tree to release a sweet honeydew, thought to attract wasps that can parasitize the weevil within its acorns.
 Honey bees sometimes collect this substance, in addition to honeydew from aphids feeding in oak forests, and use it to produce oak honey, an unusual varietal sold by specialist beekeepers.

 Tamarisk

-Two scale insects in the Sinai, Trabutina mannipara and Najacoccus serpentinus feed on Tamarisk trees.
-They secrete a sugary nectar that turns white when it hardens, resembling certain whitish flakes described in the Hebrew scriptures.
+Two scale insects in the Sinai, Trabutina mannipara and Najacoccus serpentinus, feed on Tamarisk trees.
+They secrete a sugary nectar that turns white when it hardens.

+Honeydew honey

+The honey made produced when bees harvest the honeydew of sap-eating insects such as aphids is known as honeydew honey or forest honey.
+It is notably darker and more viscous than typical honey.
+Honeydew honey typically contains more melezitose.
+It is prized in parts of Europe and New Zealand.